OpenClaw

 2. Complete Onboarding

-After the install is done, the onboarding process should start automatically.
+After the install has completed, the onboarding process starts automatically.
 If this is not the case run the following command

 openclaw onboard --install-daemonDuring onboarding configure the system to your liking.
 Answer the following options when prompted: